evolutionplus/Docs/WhitePaper.md

 With the help of the blockchain participants are guaranteed the right of ownership of the awards.
 Integration with the Ethereum blockchain allows to increase user activity with cryptotokens and decentralized virtual property.

 Artificial Intelligence analyzes the history of user activity.
-On the basis of accumulated information AI predicts the behaviour and automatically selects target groups of users.
+Based on accumulated information AI predicts the behaviour and automatically selects target groups of users.

 A  set  of  tools  for  developers  allow  anyone  to  integrate  Evolution+  in  various IT-environments.